CommonWealthRobotics/bowler-intellij/design.md

 ### Launch Robots

-- Users can create a run configuration that loads a robot via its config file.
+- Users can create a run configuration that loads a robot via its config file and a connection method.
   - Users can add dev'd dependencies by repo or local file path (only supported for dependencies on other library projects).
     - Adding via a repo should clone the repo into a local cache and then always resolve to that cache.
 Users can edit the repo inside the cache.
     - Adding via a local file path simply resolves to that path.
 Users can edit the files under that path.